manav88/Financial_analysis_Tableau/README.md

 10. **PEG Ratio**: The price/earnings to growth ratio, which considers the current PE ratio and the expected growth rate.
 11. **ROE (Unadjusted)**: The return on equity for each industry, calculated as net income divided by shareholder's equity.

-## Files

-The project includes the following files:
-- Tableau workbook with the dashboard.
-- Data sources used for the analysis.
-Executed SQL queries for advanced data processing: data cleaning, wrangling, and merging tables to prepare 5-year financial data.
-Check [Processing.ipynb](Processing.ipynb).
-Final data is in [data_final/financialdata_fina.xlsx](./data_final/financialdata_final.xlsx).
-We collected data from https://pages.stern.nyu.edu/~adamodar/New_Home_Page/datacurrent.html.
-- README file (this document).

-## Usage

-To use the dashboard, open the Tableau workbook in Tableau Desktop.
-The dashboard is interactive, allowing users to filter by industry and year to explore the data in detail.